Bassnectar: Live performances

-One key ingredient in making these performances so captivating was Ashton's adoption of "controllerism", an alternative approach to live mixing compared to more traditional setups that used CDJs.
-Originally making use of a pair of M-Audio Trigger Finger mini pad (MIDI) controllers, these connected to two laptops that each ran Ableton Live's Session View, which enabled the selection and cueing of tracks to be mixed together.
-Both instances of Ableton Live, which were synchronized as a safeguard against technical issues and to allow flexibility in the live performance, utilized custom "performance templates" designed by ill.Gates to more easily interact with the software and manipulate tracks in a creative way.
+Ashton's notably adopted a style of mixing known as "controllerism", an alternative approach to live mixing compared to more traditional setups utilizing CDJs.
+Ashton originally made use of a pair of M-Audio Trigger Finger mini pad (MIDI) controllers, which connected to two laptops that ran Ableton Live's Session View.
+This enabled the selection and cueing of tracks in both instances of Ableton Live to be mixed together, which were synchronized as a safeguard against technical issues.
+To allow flexibility in the live performance, he also utilized custom "performance templates" designed by ill.Gates to more easily interact with the software and manipulate tracks in a creative way.
 After the original Trigger Finger was discontinued, Ashton commissioned 60 Works, a Minneapolis based boutique MIDI controller company, to create a new controller customized for his approach to live shows.

-In addition to the innovative mixing approach, another key element of Bassnectar's live show experience was an ever-increasing emphasis on high quality sound, making use of various sound systems over the years, including Anya, d&b audiotechnik, L-Acoustics, Meyer Sound Laboratories, and PK Audio.
-Even as early as 2012, relatively early in the tour's infancy, several hundred-thousand watts of loudspeakers were regularly at the disposal of Ashton's audio engineering team.
+In addition to his unique mixing approach, another key element of Bassnectar's live shows was an emphasis on high quality sound, utilizing various sound systems over the years, including Anya, d&b audiotechnik, L-Acoustics, Meyer Sound Laboratories, and PK Audio.
+As early as 2012, relatively early in Ashton's touring career, several hundred-thousand watts of loudspeakers were at the disposal of Ashton's audio engineering team.
 Over time, this number grew even larger, with hundreds of speakers regularly being deployed for curated events.
-The reaction wasn't always positive, however, as demonstrated in 2016 when Bassnectar drew complaints from neighbors while performing at Dick's Sporting Goods Park in Commerce City, Colorado.
+His sound system received criticism in 2016 when Bassnectar drew complaints from neighbors while performing at Dick's Sporting Goods Park in Commerce City, Colorado.
 While the city confirmed the show was within the permitted loudness levels, one nearby resident remarked during a city council meeting, "I thought it was an earthquake.
 I looked and realized it was bass."